You want smart political talk without the meltdowns?

 Okay, if you follow the science of the majesty of birth and the miracle of birth, well, they introduce expecting moms using 4D ultrasound to the miracle of birth within them.

-Now is the perfect time to donate because they have a matching grant.
+Now's the perfect time to donate because they have a matching grant.

-I mean, basically I could barely where's the head again?
+I mean, basically, I could barely, where's the head again?

-I remember when I was pregnant with Liam, one of the funniest things I had was he kicked me so hard he bruised four of my ribs internally.
+I remember when I was pregnant with Liam, one of the funniest things I had was he kicked me so hard, he bruised four of my ribs internally.

-He was like, Mom, knock it off, Jesus does not like this.
+Jesus does not like this.

 And he was right.

-But my point is these young women have no idea what's growing inside of them, and these are little people, and we they deserve a chance.
+But my point is, these young women have no idea what's growing inside of them.

 Listen, he plays great football.

-He's going into into tackle, he loves it.
+He's going into tackle.

 I'm proud of him.